What are the most popular word names right now?

 - Not be an instantly familiar place name, or a surname recently transitioned to given name status.
 (That drops Hunter and Savannah – two very popular word-like favorites.
 Though this might be the most challenging of the criteria.)

 - And finally, it has to be commonly used in English.
-(Adieu to Leo and Luna!)
+(Adieu to Leo and Luna!
+Even though we immediately picture a lion or the moon, that’s not quite the same as naming your baby, well, Lion or Moon.)

-Even with those rules, that still left plenty of amazing word names for boys and girls alike – and you’ll notice that some of these appear on both lists, too.
+Even with those rules, that still leaves plenty of amazing word names for boys and girls alike.
+Several of these appear on both lists, and a great many word names lean unisex.
+So if this is a style you love?
+The choices are almost limitless.

 MOST POPULAR WORD NAMES FOR BOYS